NeuroTechX/ntx_slack_archive/eegdata.md

  >The second test also makes sense, but it seems like there should be a correction applied to account for the multiple comparisons (maybe there already is, I'm not very familiar with the Holm test).

+4/18/2017 5:52 PM

+ **wanfuse123** :

+ >Hi!
+I have a few straight forward questions I would like to ask someone who knows something about capturing eeg data